1. AWS Network Overview

 6. Domain Name System (DNS)

 DNS (Domain Name System) resolves human-readable domain names (e.g., example.com) into IP addresses or service endpoints.
-In AWS, Route 53 provides DNS hosting, routing policies, and integration with AWS resources (via Alias records).
+Inside AWS, Route 53 is the managed DNS platform.
+For refresher material on registries, registrars, zone files, and baseline record types, see Domain Name System.

 6.2 Apex (Naked) Domains